Stephen P. Ward, M.A.

 |IMC 613 - Brand Equity Management||E-mail: firstname.lastname@example.org|

 Stephen Ward’s career has included work as a journalist, Capitol Hill press secretary, private sector marketing communications executive, and higher education communications and marketing administrator.
-As the founding managing editor and anchor of the Michigan Public Radio Network, he helped build a nationally recognized news and programming service and contributed several reports to NPR himself.
-In Washington he served on the staffs of the late Rep. Paul B. Henry and Fred Upton.
-He was also vice president for marketing and communications with Huntington National Bank’s northwest region, based in Grand Rapids Michigan.
+As the founding managing, editor and anchor of the Michigan Public Radio Network, he helped build a nationally recognized news and programming service, and contributed several reports to National Public Radio (NPR) himself.
+In Washington Ward served on the staffs of the late Representative Paul B. Henry and Fred Upton.
+He was also vice president for marketing and communications with Huntington National Bank’s northwest region, based in Grand Rapids, Michigan.

 Ward has also held marketing and communications leadership posts at Grand Valley State University in Michigan, The University of the South Pacific, based in Fiji, and Georgia Southern University.
-He is a member of PRSA, CASE, and was a congressional fellow with The American Political Science Association.
+He is a member of the Public Relations Society of America (PRSA), CASE, and was a congressional fellow with The American Political Science Association.

-Ward has an M.A. in Public Affairs Communications from The American University, in Washington, D.C., and a B.A. in journalism is from Michigan State University.
+Ward has a Master of Arts in public affairs communications from The American University, in Washington, D.C., and a Bachelor of Arts in journalism is from Michigan State University.